dsimonovic/CryptoACMEInc/04-Epilogue/README.md

 So we did.
 During the audit presentation.

 Alice asked me to implement it live while they watched.
-The session was hectic, but hey were very impressed.
+The session was hectic, but they were nevertheless very impressed.
 We got upgraded to "Premium Secure4Ever Certified Elite™" for our "proactive security posture."

 The system now outputs nothing.
 No signatures.
 No verification results.
 Just redaction messages.